Oman – November 25 – December 4 2015

 Al-Khutm.
 Originally a stone fort, with a rock tower with a diameter of 20 metres (66 feet).
 They are located 2 kilometres (1.2 miles) west of Bat.

 Mountain Road via Hatt & Wadi Bani Awf (I did not do this but wish I could have – it would have been very expensive).
-This truly spectacular road over the Western Hajar Mountains affords some of the best views in Oman through remote, rugged country.
+This truly spectacular road over the Western Hajar Mountains affords some of the best views in Oman through a remote, rugged country.
 It can be accomplished as a long round trip from Muscat or as a more leisurely outing from Nizwa to Rustaq.
 Although the mountain part of the route is only 70km long, it takes about four hours to drive and a 4WD is essential to negotiate the sustained, off-road descent into Wadi Bani Awf.

 The road zigzags up the mountain in front of you for 23.9km to the Sharfat Al-Alamayn viewpoint, on the saddle of the ridge, the highest point in the road.
 Then there is a long descent into the village of Hatt.
 6km past Hatt, detour to Bilad Sayt with its picture-postcard perfection of terraced fields and sun-baked houses, it’s one of the prettiest villages in the area.
-At 43.8km, the road passes Snake Gorge , a popular destination for adventure hikers and climbers, and through the middle of a football pitch.
+At 43.8km, the road passes Snake Gorge, a popular destination for adventure hikers and climbers, and through the middle of a football pitch.
 From here the main track meanders around the mountain to the exit of Snake Gorge.

 December 2-5 was a national holiday.
 We had difficulty finding accommodation as it seems many Omanis go on a trip.
-We bussed from Nizwa back to Muscat, then down to Sur for the night following the coastal route (2 1/2hrs).
+We bussed from Nizwa back to Muscat, then down to Sur for the night following the coastal route (2 1/2 hours).
 We couldn’t stay longer than one night because of the lack of a place to stay.
 On our way back to Muscat, the bus followed the inland route taking 5 hours.
 Expecting scenery and mountains, it was mostly through flat desert with small trees.

 SUR & THE EASTERN COAST

-This easternmost region of the Arabian Peninsula holds some of Oman’s main attractions, including beautiful beaches, spectacular wadis, turtle-nesting sites and the strawberry blond Sharqiya sand dunes.
+This easternmost region of the Arabian Peninsula holds some of Oman’s main attractions, including beautiful beaches, spectacular wadis, turtle-nesting sites and the strawberry-blond Sharqiya sand dunes.
 As many of the sites of interest lie en route rather than in the towns, it’s worth having your own vehicle, although tours cover the whole area.

 The main artery into the region is the Qurayat–Sur coastal highway which runs along the scenic base of the Eastern Hajar Mountains.
 There are no hotels between Muscat and Sur, but plenty of beaches for camping for those with equipment and supplies.